Home

 Upcoming Trainings

 Wen-Do instructors are currently teaching online and/or in-person.
 To explore upcoming courses, click on the ‘Start Training’ button below.
-If no upcoming courses are listed, please email lesliekallin@gmail.com to join our course notification list.
-For all other information, please email wendoinfo@gmail.com.
+For all other information, please email wendoinfo@gmail.com or visit us on Facebook.

 What is Wen-Do?